jcbalcita/i-love-blocks/README.md

 ## Background

 I Love Blocks is a variation on the classic game in which the player shoots objects at blocks on the screen with the goal of destroying the blocks on impact.
-Each block will have a displayed number representing the number of hits left before it is destroyed.
+Each block will colored depending on the number of hits left before it is destroyed.
 The player can also hit various bonuses that will increase his/her power to destroy blocks.

 ## Functionality and MVP